eco/ecox-lockup/README.md

  - amounts (uint256 array) - The array of amounts to be vested at times in the timestamps array
  - timestamps (uint256 array) - The array of vesting timestamps for tokens in the amounts array

-Creates a new investor vesting vault
+Creates a new vesting vault

 ## Usage
 To get project to play nice with VS code, you need to remap all the dependencies so that VS can link them in the editor.
 You'll need to do this whenever you add new dependencies to the project.